RealViper8/LEngine/README.md

 ## Use
 To use this simple engine with lua you will need to compile the project or download a release.
 After you have that just run the executable file it will create a init.lua in there you can put your own code in the functions update and start and close.
+You can use the basic functions [Refrence Lua](https://www.lua.org/manual/5.3/manual.html#6.1).

 ## Configurations
 You can configure this engine easily by running it with an conf as argument.

 Example on linux: ```el conf```

 Example on windows: ```el.exe conf```

 Some config attributes:
 --
 name : string

 fps : int
-terminal : bool

 Examples of a config.lua file:
 ```